PP Police Pay

 Frequently Asked Questions

 The process often takes several months.
-It involves initial force medical advisor review, referral to a Selected Medical Practitioner (SMP), the SMP's assessment and report, and the final decision by the Police Pension Authority.
+It involves an initial force medical advisor review, referral to a Selected Medical Practitioner (SMP), the SMP's assessment and report, and a final decision by the Police Pension Authority.
+Delays at the SMP stage are common and the total process can exceed six months.

-Do you get full pension on ill-health retirement?
+Do you get full pension on medical retirement from the police?

 Yes.
 The Police Pension Authority (usually the Chief Constable) makes the final decision based on the SMP's report.
-If the SMP does not find you permanently disabled, retiring on ill-health grounds will be refused.
+If the SMP does not find you permanently disabled from ordinary police duties, retiring on ill-health grounds will be refused.
+Common refusal reasons include: condition not deemed permanent, officer considered capable of performing duties, or evidence of likely recovery.

 Related Resources